warmana/cloudant-docs-fork/source/includes/guides/_backup_guide.md

 }
 ```

-If you want to restore Tuesday's state instead, replicate from `backup-tuesday` and from `backup-monday`.
-If you use this order, documents updated on Tuesday will only need to be written to the target database one time.
+If you want to restore Tuesday's state instead, replicate from `backup-tuesday` and then from `backup-monday`.
+If you use this order, documents updated on Tuesday will only need to be written to the target database once.

 <div> </div>